kfinlayson/Tech_Writing2_Calculate/README.md

 Note:
 -----------
-Both variables were defined so they could easily be implemented into the program accordingly then later used in the following code:
+Both variables are note worthy and were defined so they could easily be implemented into the program accordingly:

 ```
 double radius;